berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

   handling to dispatch to keybinding manager instead of ignoring.
 This enables Ctrl+t (transpose-chars), Alt+t (transpose-words), and other bindings that weren't explicitly hardcoded in the switch statement
+- Added explicit Alt+Backspace dispatch to M-BACKSPACE binding

+**Known Limitation (Mac):**
+- Alt+Backspace (backward-kill-word) doesn't work on macOS terminals
+- The terminal doesn't send Alt modifier with Backspace in a detectable way
+- Works on Linux terminals that properly report modifiers
+- Workaround: Use Esc then Backspace, or Ctrl+W for similar functionality

 ### Phase 4.2: UTF-8/Grapheme Compliance Fixes